marcusnerdicus/REDAGraphDocs/Web/dashboard/customizing.md

-# Dashboard Customization
+# Web Dashboard

+After a user logs in the web application they are directed to the application [Dashboard](../dashboard/dashboard_navigation.md)

-The current version of REDAGraph does not provide user level customization.
-The user level Dashboard Customization feature will be available in version 2.x.
+The current version of REDAGraph does not provide any user level customization.
+The user level Dashboard Customization feature will be available in a future release.

-The appliction splash screen image, used on the login page, will vary according to the images used by your company.

-After a successfull login you will arrive at a Dashboard screen similiar to the one below.

 ![REDAGraph Dashboard](../../images/reda_web_dashboard.PNG)